creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-26-GeneralizationInFederatedLearning.md

 ## Semantic partitioning

 The proposed partitioning protocol is the following for a classification task:

 * For each label, extract semantic features with a pretrained neural network.
 Fit a Gaussian Mixture Model to cluster pretrained embeddings into $$C$$ groups: **intra-client intra-label consistency**.
 * Then, the aim is to compute an optimal multipartite matching with cost-matrix defined by KL-divergence between the Gaussian clusters.
-They approximate an optimal solution by progressively solving the optimal bipartite matching sequentially for randomly-chosen label pairs: **intra-client inter-label consistency**.
+They approximate an optimal solution by sequentially solving the optimal bipartite matching for randomly-chosen label pairs: **intra-client inter-label consistency**.

 ![](/collections/images/generalization_federated_learning/cifar_100_synthetic.jpg)